U.S. wants airlines to boost help for stranded, delayed passengers | Business

 U.S. wants airlines to boost help for stranded, delayed passengers

-Major airlines and an airline trade group did not immediately comment early Friday.
-Buttigieg's letter said he appreciated steps airlines had taken to improve service but added "the level of disruption Americans have experienced this summer is unacceptable".
+Major airlines and an airline trade group did not immediately comment.
+In his letter, Buttigieg said he appreciated steps airlines had taken to improve service but added "the level of disruption Americans have experienced this summer is unacceptable".

-He said that in the first six months, "roughly 24% of the domestic flights of U.S. airlines have been delayed and 3.2% have been canceled".
+He said that in the first six months, "roughly 24% of the domestic flights of U.S. airlines have been delayed and 3.2% have been canceled."
+Complaints to USDOT from airline passengers have soared this year.
 USDOT plans by Sept.
-2 to create an "interactive dashboard" for air travelers to compare "services or amenities that each of the large U.S. airlines provide when the cause of a cancellation or delay was due to circumstances within the airline's control".
+2 to create an "interactive dashboard" for air travelers to compare "services or amenities that each of the large U.S. airlines provide when the cause of a cancellation or delay was due to circumstances within the airline’s control".

 Buttigieg and major U.S. airlines have often clashed this summer over who is responsible for tens of thousands of flight delays and cancellations.
-He met virtually with airline CEOs ahead of the busy July 4 travel weekend to pressure them to perform better.
+He met virtually with airline CEOs ahead of the busy July 4 travel weekend to pressure them to perform better, set more realistic schedules and said the airline industry is largely responsible for the travel woes.
 Buttigieg has faced pressure from U.S. lawmakers who want him to do more to force airlines to provide better service.

 Airlines note they have voluntarily reduced flights to improve service, ramped up hiring and argue that inadequate air traffic control staffing has routinely impacted flights.
 On Monday, hundreds of flights were delayed at three major New York City area airports after the Federal Aviation Administration (FAA) reported staffing issues and said delays could "approach two hours".